DarenKostov/DAK-cpp-utils/text/README.md

 # Text
-\- an attempt at creating a sting-like class for when you don't have access to `std::string`
+\- an attempt at creating a string-like class for when you don't have access to `std::string`

 ### Basics